santiectro/secondAttemptCodeAcademy/README.md

 * [Setup](#setup)

 ## General info
-This project is simple Lorem ipsum dolor generator.
+This project is random message generator

 ## Technologies
 Project is created with:
-* Lorem version: 12.3
-* Ipsum version: 2.33
+* JavaScript
-* Ament library version: 999

 ## Setup
-To run this project, install it locally using npm:
+To run this project, you just need to pull the code from github and run it with node on your device after installation just place this in the command prompt or Git Bash

 ```
-$ cd ../lorem
+$ cd to where the file is located
-$ npm install
-$ npm start
+$ node messageGenerator.js

 ```